Termite Treatment Brisbane & Gold Coast

-Our experienced team provides an effective three-stage solution when it comes to termite treatments for your Brisbane and Gold Coast area property.
+Our experienced team provides an effective three-stage solution when it comes to termite treatments Brisbane and Gold Coast area properties.
 All of our team members are experienced and equipped with the knowledge and tools required to get the job done to the highest standard.

 Our termite treatments always start with a full and thorough inspection of the property.
 See our inspections page for more information about how these are carried out.

 After a thorough termite inspection including thermal imaging, the areas of termite activity are identified and (if conditions are suitable and enough of the pests are present) a Termidor dusting or foaming is performed.Termidor dust is very finely ground cellulose, like talcum powder, with a small amount of the special ingredient, Fipronil, which sticks to termites as they eat it.
 Discreet holes are made into the workings and Termidor dust or foam is puffed into the galleries where the pests are active.
 The white ants in these galleries are coated in this dust, and with Termidor’s unique ‘transfer effect’ the treatment applied to hundreds is then transferred to thousands.
 Eventually (often within 24hrs) these dusted termites return to the nest and groom and feed other workers, soldiers and the queen.

 The idea behind dusting is primarily to stop all activity inside the house but with a competent technician and a successful dusting, colony elimination can often be achieved.
 After the dusting, the holes are usually sealed (with masking tape or something similar) unless the technician has a specific reason to do otherwise.
 Foaming has a much quicker action and is designed to remove termites quickly but has less chance killing a colony that is located far from the foaming site.
 Your technician is trained to decide the best treatment for your home.